-Furthermore, beginning with an empty ScapegoatTree, any sequence of m add(x) and remove(x) operations results in a total of $O(m \log m)$ time spent during all calls to rebuild(u).
+Furthermore, beginning with an empty ScapegoatTree, any sequence of $m \operatorname{add}(x)$ and remove(x) operations results in a total of $O(m \log m)$ time spent during all calls to rebuild(u).

-The term scapegoat tree is due to Galperin and Rivest [28], who define and analyze these trees.
-However, the same structure was discovered earlier by Andersson [3, 5], who called them general balanced trees since they can have any shape as long as their height is small.
+The term scapegoat tree is due to Galperin and Rivest [30], who define and analyze these trees.
+However, the same structure was discovered earlier by Andersson [4, 6], who called them general balanced trees since they can have any shape as long as their height is small.

 Experimenting with the ScapegoatTree implementation will reveal that it is often considerably slower than the other SSet implementations in this book.
 This may be somewhat surprising, since height bound of is better than the expected length of a search path in a Skiplist and not too far from that of a Treap.
-The implementation could be optimized by storing the sizes of subtrees explicitly at each node (or at least reusing already computed subtree sizes).
-Even with these optimizations, there will always be sequences of add(x) and delete(x) operation for which a ScapegoatTree takes longer than other SSet implementations.
+The implementation could be optimized by storing the sizes of subtrees explicitly at each node or by reusing already computed subtree sizes (Exercises 8.5 and 8.6).
+Even with these optimizations, there will always be sequences of add(x) and delete(x)operation for which a ScapegoatTree takes longer than other SSet implementations.

-$$\log{3/2} \mathbf{q} \approx 1.709 \log \mathbf{n} + O(1)$$
+$$\log{3/2} q \approx 1.709 \log n + O(1)$$

 This gap in performance is due to the fact that, unlike the other SSet implementations discussed in this book, a ScapegoatTree can spend a lot of time restructuring itself.
-Exercise 8.1 asks you to prove that there are sequences of n operations in which a ScapegoatTree will spend on the order of n log n time in calls to rebuild(u).
+Exercise 8.3 asks you to prove that there are sequences of n operations in which a ScapegoatTree will spend on the order of nlog n time in calls to rebuild(u).
 This is in contrast to other SSet implementations discussed in this book that only make O(n) structural changes during a sequence of n operations.
-This is, unfortunately, a necessary consequence of the fact that a ScapegoatTree does all its restructuring by calls to rebuild(u) [15].
+This is, unfortunately, a necessary consequence of the fact that a ScapegoatTree does all its restructuring by calls to rebuild(u) [17].

 Despite their lack of performance, there are applications in which a ScapegoatTree could be the right choice.
 This would occur any time there is additional data associated with nodes that cannot be updated in constant time when a rotation is performed, but that can be updated during a rebuild(u) operation.
 In such cases, the ScapegoatTree and related structures based on partial rebuilding may work.
-An example of such an application is outlined in Exercise 8.5.
+An example of such an application is outlined in Exercise 8.12.